rtpkgs/libstm32hal/README.md

- :tada: libstm32hal for RT-Thread :tada:
+libstm32hal for RT-Thread
 ================

-该仓库处于初步开发阶段, 目的是减少MDK和GCC的编译时间.
+The repository is in the preliminary development phase with the goal of reducing the compilation time for MDK and GCC.